 Show up on time.

-Report to the Lied Center on Saturday, May 13, at the appropriate time.
+Report to the Lied Center on Saturday, May 18, 2019.
+Please report to the Pavilion area in the Lied Center before 8:10 a.m. to gather with the rest of the graduates before the processional.
+We will start lining up for the processional at 8:20 a.m.
 Please be on time, wear your cap and gown, and don't forget to bring your name card!
 School staff and faculty will direct you from there, so you can relax, have fun and enjoy the celebration and cheering.
 (There is always a lot of cheering.)

 Bring your completed name card.

 Bring your name card to give to the announcer.
 Please complete this information before you arrive at the Lied Center.
 The faculty and staff will line you up for the processional.
 Dean Ann Brill will begin the procession promptly.
-The faculty and master's degree candidates will sit on the stage.
-Bachelor's degree candidates will sit in the center front section on the main floor.
+Degree candidates will sit in the center front section on the main floor.
 Just follow the leader.
 All will remain standing until the procession ends and then be seated all at once.

 Enjoy your moment on stage.